-Support groups have topics for discussion and speakers identified by fostering social workers or foster carers.
-Support groups are jointly run and allow foster carers and staff to share practice developments.
+Derby City provide regular support groups for carers, including specialist groups for Mainstream carers, Family and Friends carers, black carers, male foster carers and short breaks carers.
+The groups have topics for discussion and speakers identified by fostering social workers or foster carers and they are also an opportunity for carers and social workers to have some social time together and to share practice developments.
+Activities for carers and children together are arranged in school holidays by the fostering team, and this forms part of our fostering community, who care and look out for each other.
 Derby City foster carers are also invited to become involved in Derby's Foster Carer Association and following approval are added to the Fostering Network members list.
 This allows our foster carers to benefit from regular updates about fostering developments and access to a dedicated legal advice line.